ChrisEssery/group-project/Portfolio/System_Implementation.md

 ## Stack architecture and system design

 In this section, we will now give a quick overview of the architecture and how it functions.
-First though, let's define key terms.
-To begin with, what is a single page application?
+First, let's define key terms, starting with a single page application (SPA).
+What is a SPA?

 <div align="center">